natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class2-assignment.md

 ---

+## Optional: Downstream Analysis (Up to +20 Extra Points)

+Want to take your exploration further and earn extra credit?
+Go beyond just *finding* patterns with regex and *use* those findings for some simple downstream analysis.
+This is highly encouraged and will contribute significantly to your score (potentially exceeding 100 points before the public sharing bonus!).

+**The Idea:** Use the information you extracted using your regex patterns as input for another layer of analysis within your notebook.

+**Examples (inspired by our live coding & beyond):**

+*   **Simple Named Entity Recognition (NER):** Use regex to identify potential names (e.g., capitalized words after titles like 'Mr.', 'Presiden') or locations (e.g., words following 'di', 'ke').
+List the unique entities found.
+*   **Co-occurrence Analysis:** Find documents (tweets, articles, emails) where multiple entities (e.g., different politicians' names found via regex) appear together.
+You could visualize this as a simple network graph showing who is mentioned with whom.
+*   **Frequency Analysis:** Track how often certain patterns (e.g., specific keywords, monetary values, date formats) appear across different documents or over time (if timestamps are available).
+Create simple bar charts or tables.
+*   **Basic Topic Frequency:** Use regex to find keywords related to certain topics (e.g., 'vaksin', 'bantuan', 'ekonomi' in the COVID data).
+Count how often these topic keywords appear.
+*   **Targeted Sentiment Snippets:** Find sentences containing specific patterns (e.g., mentions of a particular policy or person) and analyze the sentiment expressed in just those sentences (you could use a simple pre-built sentiment library or even just manually label a few as positive/negative/neutral).

+**Formal Terms (for your further research):** The techniques above relate to concepts like *Named Entity Recognition (NER)*, *Co-occurrence Networks / Association Analysis*, *Frequency Distribution*, *Keyword Extraction*, and *Targeted Sentiment Analysis*.

+**How to present:** Clearly explain your downstream analysis goal, show the code used to perform the analysis on your regex results, and present the findings clearly (tables, charts, summaries).

+---

 ## Use of AI Tools (Encouraged!)

 Remember the tools we discussed in Class 2, like **Google Gemini AI Studio** ([https://aistudio.google.com/](https://aistudio.google.com/))?
 You are highly encouraged to use these AI tools to help you with this assignment!